Tools

 Each tool definition includes:

-When a workflow starts, the engine's DynamicToolFactory compiles these definitions into full Pydantic AgentTool classes at runtime — with type validation, credential injection, and security scanning.
+When a workflow starts, the platform validates these definitions — with type checking, automatic credential injection, and security scanning.

 This is the primary way to build project-specific tools.
 Unlike MCP servers, you don't need to deploy a separate service.
-Write the Python, define the parameters, and the tool is ready.
+Describe the tool to the Tool Builder, review what it produces, and the tool is ready — with full source-code access if you ever want to take it over by hand.

 MCP (Model Context Protocol) servers expose tools over a standardized protocol.
 Connect an MCP server in Settings → MCP Servers, and ORQO discovers its tools automatically.